topo-gps/ios-manual/en/maps/purchasing_maps.rst

    *Map information screen Switzerland*

 In the information screen of the map of Switzerland, you see a preview map on the top.
 You can scroll and zoom this map to see if this map suits your needs.
 You can get a small tour through the map by tapping the 'Tour' button in the bottom toolbar.
+You can also tap 'Try map'.
+Then the map will be loaded in the main screen for free.
+The free trial map will however be less sharp when zoomed in far than a purchased map.

 Below the map, you find information about the purchase.
 If you tap the purchase button with the price a purchase will be initiated.
 You will be asked by the AppStore to confirm the purchase, and once confirmed you will be return to the main screen and the newly purchased map will be opened: